 Ringworm

-• Can Ringworm Be Spread To Other Species Of Animals?
-Yes.
+- Ringworm is a zoonotic disease.
 The fungal organisms that cause ringworm are very contagious and can be spread from pet to pet, pet to human, or human to pet.

-• What Are The Signs Of Ringworm?
-Early signs include dry, flaky skin, broken hair, and bald patches on ears, front legs and around the eyes.
+- Early signs of infection include dry, flaky skin, broken hair, and bald patches on ears, front legs and around the eyes.
 More advanced signs include crusty lesions and infected areas that become red and sore.

-• If My Pet Does Not Show Signs Of Ringworm, Does That Mean It’s Not Infected?
-No. Many cats do not show clinical signs of ringworm but are CARRIERS.
+- Many cats do not show clinical signs of ringworm but are carriers.

 Heartworm Disease in Cats

 Cats get heartworms too!
 All cats should be protected from heartworm disease.
-But, how do cats get Heartworm Disease?
-Cats get heartworm disease in the same way that dogs do.
+Cats contract heartworm disease in the same way that dogs do.
 Mosquitos transmit the disease by biting an already infected animal, and then pass the infection on to other animals they bite.

 Elimination Problems